 Creekside Park in Gahanna

 Do you want a convenient, free way to see unique holiday lights in Columbus?
 Head to Creekside Park in Gahanna.
-We enjoy the walking path even without the entertainment, but from late November through mid-February it’s illuminated with colored lights all around.
+We enjoy the walking path even without the entertainment, but from late November through mid-January it’s illuminated with colored lights all around.

 Inniswood Metro Gardens